Published at: 2025-10-30

 3.4 Button Settings

-Reorder buttons (first three displayed; others under “More”).
-Customize labels.
+Reorder buttons (first 3 visible; others under “More”).
+Custom labels supported.

 3.5 Node Timeout